Sign in Sign up free

 Second, restructure for passage extractability before rewriting for "quality."
 Front-loaded answers, self-contained sections, question-format headings, atomic paragraphs.
 The 44.2%-from-the-first-30%-of-the-page statistic is not a stylistic preference, it is a mechanic.

 Third, originate something.
 Original data, firsthand testing, a methodology, a case study.
-The 2x backlink premium and 44% citation premium for original research are not coincidences.
-They are how AI engines disambiguate which site to credit when twenty sites quote the same number.
+Kevin Indig's analysis of 98,000 citation rows is unambiguous: inside the AI reading pool, AI rewards content with original data, primary sources, and specific factual claims.
+These are how AI engines disambiguate which site to credit when twenty sites quote the same number.

 We built hybridranking.com because we wanted to know which of these signals were present on a given URL without manually walking through ninety-nine checks.
 The free audit covers the twelve signals above plus the technical and structural foundation.
 The Pro audit adds twenty-plus LLM-based content evaluations: original research, firsthand experience, citation quality, front-loading, answer passages, semantic completeness, author relevance, and more - running on the same page-type-aware, multilingual extraction pipeline we use internally.